-The big problem with parvo is that it is remarkably hardy and tends to linger in the environment for long periods of time.
+The big problem with parvo is that it is remarkably hardy and tends to linger in the environment for long periods of time — in fact, bleach is one of the only disinfectants that will completely kill the organism.
 It is primarily spread via the fecal-oral route, but the virus can cling to clothing, food bowls, tile floors, and many other things, where it’ll eventually come into contact with other dogs.

 Parvo can usually be prevented through a series of vaccinations, but it is important to schedule these vaccinations at very specific times to give your dog the best chance of building up an immunity to the disease.